Send the link below via email or IMCopy

 As atomic number increases within a group, the charge on the nucleus increases and the number of occupied energy levels increases; the positive charge draws electrons closer to the nucleus but the shielding effect from the # of electrons has a greater effect and radius increases.

 With increasing atomic number, each element has another proton and electron.
-Across a period then, the shielding effect is constant.

 Increasing nuclear charge pulls electrons closer and atomic radius decreases across a period.